PyAV-Org/PyAV/HACKING.rst

 -----------------------

-Macros will be defined for structure members that are not garunteed to exist (usually because LibAV deprecated and removed them, while FFmpeg did not).
+Macros will be defined for structure members that are not garunteed to exist (usually because Libav deprecated and removed them, while FFmpeg did not).
 For example, there is a ``PYAV_HAVE_AVFRAME__MB_TYPE`` macro defined to ``1`` if the ``AVFrame.mb_type`` member exists (and ``0`` if it does not).